 - Webmail/ Address Book / Calendar using SOGo

 - File Hosting using Seafile client or via the Web Interface, with OnlyOffice integration for online editing

 - Taking notes using Turtl

-- Collaborative text edition using Etherpad-lite
+- Collaborative text edition using Etherpad-lite and CodiMD.

 - Read-later online tool using Wallabag

 Under the hood